gurrrrrrett3/light/docs/index.md

 ### Q: Why only allow one callback?

-"Message" in Light indicates that there's an intended target.
-Signals are inherently bloat because you can make your callback spawn a BindableEvent or signal.
+"Message" in Light indicates that there's an intended target or consumer, so the message does care about its callback.
 Handling it this way solves a lot of edge cases.
+To make an event, you could always make a wrapper yourself which pipes the message into a signal implementation.
 If you're interested in profiling, the docs for
 [`#!luau light.disconnect()`](./api/network/messages/listening/disconnect.md) have a decent example of an event profiler.